 Look up statistics about hibernation or migration.
 Pick an animal such as a bear or Monarch butterfly.
 How long does the bear hibernate?
-How much weight does it gain before hibernation or how much weight does it loose over the winter months?
+How much weight does it gain before hibernation or how much weight does it lose?
 What happens to its breathing pattern or heart rate.
 How far does the Monarch butterfly migrate?
 How long does it take?
-How many butterflies make the journey?

 Next, create a polar bear’s paw.
 This might involve a large sponge.
 Walk that on the snow.
 It should remain on the surface.
 What characteristics of these two different feet contribute to sinking in versus remaining on the surface?
 Wider pads or paws act like snowshoes.
 Create something that resembles a bird’s or duck’s foot, a rabbit’s foot, or other creatures.
 I have not suggested specific materials here as I think it is helpful if your child looks for pictures of these various animals’ feet and then imagines how to create replicas herself.